Mikyo/metapattern.github.io/remedy/remedy.md

 ##### Who we are #####
 <br>
 ## Metapattern is a studio for emergent design. ##
-We are fast, immersive, storytellers: a nimble, multidisciplinary creative team rooted in identity design,rapid prototyping and film.
-We believe in working light and fast until the work is ripe, then going deep to harvest.
+We are immersive storytellers: a nimble, multidisciplinary creative team rooted in rapid prototyping, identity design and filmmaking.
+We believe in working light and fast until things become ripe, then going deep to harvest.

-We work with Fortune 100 innovation teams, including Nike, GE Healthcare, Levi's, and Cisco to rapid-prototype their future.
+We work with Fortune 100 innovation teams, including Nike, GE, Levi's, and Cisco to rapid-prototype their future and communicate it internally.
+We work with startups to craft strategic direction and launch products.
+We work with leaders and teams to create culture and build alignment.
+We love the people we work with.

-The process is the product.
-Work in the medium.
-Emotions before ideas.

-We believe that our process *is* our work.

-How we do things.
-Why that matters.
-Steve will like light & fast.

-Metapattern seeks to distill the eternal principles your company is based on, then infusing everything.
+Our process *is* our work.
+We embed to get close to the heartbeat.
+Distilling the eternal to understand next steps.
+And build things by taking away the nonessential.
+Always with an eye for what's wanting to emerge.

+We are Metapattern.
 <!-- .slide: data-background="lib/img/stones.JPG" class="white" -->